-- Demonstrates mature behavior. - Presents a generally respectful, non-hostile, and cooperative attitude. - Demonstrates social skills that facilitates interaction and communication with others; listens well, demonstrates empathy. - Relates well to clients, peers, faculty, allied professionals, the public, and individuals from diverse backgrounds or histories. - Is open to the processes of supervision, including the provision of feedback on personal or interpersonal functioning.
+- Demonstrates mature behavior. - Presents a generally respectful, non-hostile, and cooperative attitude. - Demonstrates social skills that facilitates interaction and communication with others; listens well, demonstrates empathy.

-• Is able to explore issues that may interfere with the appropriate provision of care or impede professional development or functioning.
+- Relates well to clients, peers, faculty, allied professionals, the public, and individuals from diverse backgrounds or histories. - Is open to the processes of supervision, including the provision of feedback on personal or interpersonal functioning. - Is able to explore issues that may interfere with the appropriate provision of care or impede professional development or functioning.

 When a student-trainee's conduct clearly and demonstrably (a) impacts the performance, development, or functioning of the student-trainee, (b) raises questions of an ethical nature, (c) represents a risk to public safety, or (d) damages the representation of the university program or psychology to the profession or public, representatives of our programs will review such conduct in the manner described below.
-Students should be aware that these areas of professional functioning apply to social media platforms as well.
-As such, postings or other social media activities/content that violate the APA Ethical Principles of Psychologists and Code of Conduct, legal statutes, NSU Code of Student conduct or the College's Core Performance Standards for Admissions and Progress may result in a similar review of conduct as described below.